Open Letter #2

 So yes — this is what privatised skin looks like.

-And no, it’s not safe, fair, or sustainable.
+And no — it’s not safe, fair, or sustainable.

-The Skin Well® quietly asks:
+The Skin Well® asks a simple question:

-isn’t it time we brought it back?
+isn’t it time we let skin back in?

 Respectfully,